 Adaptive LMS through learning paths

-From now on, the courses published on mCourser can be re-designed into a truly adaptive content. mCourser is capable of recording various data on users’ interactions and fully exploiting this data to define advanced adaptive paths across the course.
+From now on, the courses published on mCourser can be re-designed into truly adaptive content. mCourser is capable of recording various data on users’ interactions and fully exploiting this data to define advanced adaptive paths across the course.
 Students’ results are not the only parameters that can be used to build adaptive algorithms. mCourser’s adaptive engine can take into account a variety of other data like a number of attempts, mistakes, errors or time spent by a student with a particular activity.
 Every publisher who offers his or her content on mCourser platform can build advanced adaptive mechanisms using mCourser’s new Adaptive Learning Course Editor.

-Let’s take a look at the below example of new mCourser capabilities in which the adaptivity algorithm is applied to the Learnetic’s mCurriculum course.
+Let’s take a look at the below example of new mCourser capabilities in which the adaptivity algorithm is applied to Learnetic’s mCurriculum course.
 At first, the only lesson concerning a particular topic that a student can see is a Pre-Assessment Test aiming to provide information on the current level of his or her knowledge.
 The result of this test determines the next step, which is either displaying one of the available Remedial Lessons or moving the student to the Main Topic Lesson.
-The goal here is to make sure that the student has achieved a required level of knowledge necessary to understand the material introduced in the Main Topic Lesson.
+The goal here is to make sure that the student has achieved the required level of knowledge necessary to understand the material introduced in the Main Topic Lesson.
 The lesson itself is also displayed as an adaptive sequence of Learning Objects in accordance with an algorithm designed in mAuthor at the stage of lesson creation.
-The algorithm provides Learning Objects in a sequence adjusted to the student’s progress (e.g. moving the student to additional extension or remedial activities if necessary).
+The algorithm provides Learning Objects in a sequence adjusted to the student’s progress (e.g., moving the student to additional extension or remedial activities if necessary).
 When the Main Topic lesson is finished, depending on the results, the student may be forwarded directly to the Next Topic or can be given a particular set of either Enhancement Activities or Remedial / Drill & Practice Activities.
 Finishing them also moves the student to the Next Topic.
-Now, this circle can repeat for a next part of material.
+Now, this circle can repeat for the next part of the material.

-Such juggling with the pre-created lessons of a course can be designed in the new mCourser’s Adaptive Learning Course Editor. [ Contact us!
-We can guide you through designing an algorithm of your own adaptive course.]
+Such juggling with the pre-created lessons of a course can be designed in the new mCourser’s Adaptive Learning Course Editor.

 Fine-tuning the progress reporting of adaptive lessons